Guangyuan Sichuan, China Travel Guide

 The Guangyuan Grand Theatre hosts various performances, including local opera, music concerts, and dramas.
 Check local listings for current shows.

-Occasional local opera (Sichuan Opera excerpts) or folk music performances might be held at cultural venues or during festivals.
+Sporadic local opera (Sichuan Opera excerpts) or folk music performances might be held at cultural events venues or during festivals.
 Seek local schedules for these opportunities.

-Check local listings or official websites for current special exhibits or performances in the Guangyuan Museum or Grand Theatre.
+Check local listings or official websites for current special exhibits or performances in the Guangyuan Gallery or Grand Theatre.
 These present unique cultural experiences.

 Guangyuan's historical sites connect visitors directly to China's ancient past.